eProsima/Fast-DDS-docs/docs/fastdds/discovery/discovery_server.rst

 - A |CLIENT| is a participant that connects to one or more *servers* from which it receives only the discovery information they require to establish communication with matching endpoints.

-- *Clients* require a beforehand knowledge of the *servers* to which they want to link.
+- *Clients* require prior knowledge of the *servers* to which they want to link.
   Basically it is reduced to the *servers* identity (henceforth called |GuidPrefix_t-api|) and a list of locators where the *servers* are listening.
   These locators also define the transport protocol (UDP or TCP) the client will use to contact the *server*.